TennCreekBridges/09-README-Gen/README.md

 <a name="installation"></a>
 ## Installation
-First, you clone the repo located at https://github.com/TennCreekBridges/09-README-Gen. Next, navigate to the project root directory.
+First, clone the repo located at https://github.com/TennCreekBridges/09-README-Gen. Next, navigate to the project root directory.
 Run 'npm install' at the command prompt, and run the Professional README Generator app from the command prompt by entering 'node index'.
 Enjoy your professional README file!

 <a name="usage"></a>
 ## Usage
 This app will be used to aid people who are incapable of otherwise generating a README file.
 Kidding.
-This app is used to generate a professional README file using command line prompts and node.js.
+This app is used to generate a professional README file using command line prompts and Node.js.
 ## License
 This project was developed under the GNU license.
 [More information about GNU](https://opensource.org/licenses/GNU)